connorcampagna/Clu/README.md

 ## Introduction

-CLU is a small, custom-designed programming language created for educational and experimental purposes.
+CLU is a small, custom-designed programming language created for educational,experimental and entertainment purposes.
 It supports:
 - Variables and math operations
 - Conditionals (`if`, `otherwise`, `end`)